conmurphy/vagrant-cloudcenter/README.md

 * `host_ip` - The host IP address of the CloudCenter Manager
 * `deployment_config` - A JSON file used by CloudCenter to deploy the desired infrastructure

+## Deployment Config

+This is a JSON file used by Cisco CloudCenter to deploy a new application into the environment of your choosing.
+It can be created by following these steps:

+1. Access the application from the CCM UI and click Applications
+2. Search for the required application in the Applications page
+3. Select `Deploy`
+4. Complete the required fields
+5. Select `Restful JSON`
+6. Save the JSON output into a new file on your local machine
+7. Use this file in the `cloudcenter.deployment_config` setting

 ## Synced Folders

 There is minimal support for synced folders.
 Upon `vagrant up`,